bluesky/databroker/doc/source/v2/user/index.rst

-The v1 API stored metadata about devices involved and their configuration, accessed using ``descriptors``, this is roughly equivalent to what is available in ``baseline``.
-It is returned as an xarray in a similar fashion to primary.
+The v1 API stored metadata about devices involved and their configuration, accessed using ``descriptors``, this is roughly equivalent to what is available in ``primary.metadata``.
+It is quite large,

 .. ipython:: python

-    run.baseline.read()
+    run.primary.metadata

-It is flatter than what was returned by the v1 API.
+It is a little flatter with a different layout than was returned by the v1 API.

 Replay Document Stream
 ----------------------